 Parents and the community are very supportive of the educational program at Placer Elementary.
 Parents are very active at the school site, participating in the Parent-Teacher Club (PTC) and serving as volunteers in the classroom.
 Each parent is requested to participate three hours per year.
 The PTC is a very important part of the school community.
 It creates community activities, raises money for the school, and helps communicate to the entire parent population.
-It provided support for the library and Art Docent Program as well as financed the new computer lab, and the Parents Encouraging Students and Teachers (PEST).
+It provided support for the library, art docent program, Reaching Counts Program and is funding new technology as well as financed the new computer lab.
 The PTC also sponsors numerous family fun nights.
-For more information on the PTC, please contact the school at 916-652-1830.
+For more information on the PTC, please contact the school at 916-652-1830 or our website placerptc.org.